 It’s such a versatile recipe, I’ve used a variety of meats and vegetables, and where you are making it from scratch, you can make it as strong or as mild as you like.

 Seasonings: salt, pepper, garlic, coriander, turmeric, garam masala

-Onions tomatoes and vegetables of choice
+Tomatoes (tinned or fresh), and vegetables of choice

-Olive Oil and sprayable sunflower oil
+Olive oil and sprayable sunflower oil to cook

 2. Cover the base of a separate pan with olive oil and lightly heat.